 Significantly Adele complained this week about having to pay 50% of her big take to tax.
 She resented that apparently, having to give £4M to the exchequer.
 Banking the other £4M is not bad for a young woman singing songs.
 She was criticised for the remark and now you sense the tide beginning to turn, the story starting to change.
 Even an ex-boyfriend was said to be suing her for using their relationship as material for her lyrics. (barking!)
 She is no longer "just another fat lass who can sing” but now a massively rewarded pop star taking her place among the super-rich.
 I wonder how long will it be before her music isn’t sounding quite so good?

-A few days after writing this I read Tom Ewing’s piece in The Guardian which also casts a sceptical note on spin.
+A few days after writing this I read Tom Ewing’s which also casts a sceptical note on spin.
 “Music business stories are a cocktail of post-facto rationalisation and wishful thinking,” he said.
 “A lot of good music gets released all the time: sometimes, some of it gets bought.
 Beyond these boring facts, the rest is storytelling.”
 He could’ve taken the words from my mouth, framing his piece around Adele and giving perhaps another indication that her credibility is already on the wane.

 written 2011 when Adele was the